ieedan/template-factory-js/README.md

 ## What is this?

-Template factory is a package you install to help you scaffold a template application.
+**template-factory** is a package you install to help you scaffold a template application.

 It provides a consistent way to structure your CLI application as well as helpful features such as file exclusions or replacements.